EEOB-BioData/BCB546X-R/_episodes/07-developing-workflows.md

 {: .r}

 This comes in handy when you need to rerun an analysis on different files or with different arguments provided on the command line.
-It's a good practice to use --vanilla option because by default, Rscript will restore any past saved environments and save its current environment after the execution completes.
+It's a good practice to use `--vanilla` option because by default, Rscript will restore any past saved environments and save its current environment after the execution completes.
 Usually we don’t want R to restore any past state from previous runs, as this can lead to irreproducible results.
 Additionally, saved environments can make it a nightmare to debug a script.
-See R --help for more information.
+See `R --help` for more information.

-Lastly, if you want to retrieve command-line arguments passed to your script, use R’s `commandArgs()` with trailingOnly=TRUE.
+Lastly, if you want to retrieve command-line arguments passed to your script, use R’s `commandArgs()` with `trailingOnly=TRUE`.
 For example, this simple R script just prints all arguments:

 ~~~